"I think we're very lucky it's 2010. If it were any other time, audiences wouldn't respond as well as they do now."

 It helps the fact that he made the vocals for the vocal edit of "Ghosts n' Stuff".

 Heterosexual Life-Partners: Rob and Gareth, majorly.
 To the point of Gareth misconstruing a question about the two of them being married as being married to each other.

-Slasher Smile: Rob will occasionally try to make an effort to seem pleasant in interviews, but it often comes off as this instead.
+Slasher Smile: Rob will occasionally try to make an effort to seem pleasant in interviews and fan photos, but it often comes off as this instead.